SenecaCountyOhio/SenCO-GIS-Guide/GIS_Projects.md

 Ongoing Projects | Addressing

-	An official paper was written to explain the Addressing Process, and can be found at "B:\Projects\Addressing\County_Addressing\Seneca County Addressing
-	White Paper.docx".

-	In short, the Seneca County Auditor’s Office manages the assignment of addresses in unincorporated areas.
-The Seneca County Auditor’s Office serves as the primary Addressing Authority for the county and is responsible for maintaining and distributing the Address Point Dataset.

 	The previous individual responsible for assigning Addresses was Mike Klaiss at the Seneca County Emergency Management Association.
 His email is Mklaiss@senecacountyohio.gov and his phone number is 419 447-0266 Ext 13.
 Mike